schollz/find-lf/node/README.md

 sudo python3 /home/pi/find-lf/node/scan.py -g GROUP
 ```

 or can be started automatically using the `cluster.py` in `/tools`.
+You can modify the scanning time using `--time TIME`.